theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.0.3
+- Improved user name checking of IRC nick

 1.5.0.2
 - Fixed a bug, which fucked the deterministic, which is baaaad
+- Replacing spaces with underscore in nicknames

 1.5.0.1
 - bigger sprites for small screens